-Any act of discrimination, including race, gender, ethnic background, religion, disabilities and other features of an employee, is strictly prohibited in the workplace.
-The human resources department applies a recruitment procedure based on a fair and rigid set of selection criteria.
-A set of general recruitment criteria has been established to consistently provide equal opportunities to employees through a reasonable selection process.
-During the year, nearly 90% of staff members, the majority of which come from Taiwan, are under regular employment, while 10% of staff are employed on contract terms.
-The Group is open to help persons with disabilities to achieve their professional goals and one staff with disability was newly hired this year.
+Any act of discrimination against age, race, colour, gender, ethnic background, religion, disabilities, is strictly prohibited in the workplace.
+The Human Resources Department has applied a standard recruitment procedure based on a fair and rigid set of selection criteria.
+A set of general recruitment criteria has been established to consistently provide equal opportunities to employees through a reasonable selection process, the Group continued to provide extra care and assistance to individuals with disabilities so as to assist them in pursuing their professional goals.

 The Group adopts a zero-tolerance policy to sexual harassment in the workplace in accordance with the Sexual Harassment Prevention Act of Taiwan.
-The Group believes that sexual harassment is not limited to only inappropriate behaviour by management level staff, but it also includes any inappropriate verbal or physical behaviour demonstrated in the workplace.
+The Group believes that sexual harassment is not limited to only inappropriate behaviour by management staff, but it also includes any inappropriate verbal or physical behaviour demonstrated in the workplace.
 Penalties are strictly implemented by the Group to counter any form of discrimination and sexual harassment behaviour at work.
-Channels of whistle-blowing are put in place in every department and the complainants' anonymity and confidentiality information are guaranteed.
+Channels of whistleblowing are put in place in every department and the complainants' anonymity and confidentiality information are guaranteed.